-In connection with this offering, we have negotiated terms with Deerfield Private Design Fund III, L.P., or Deerfield, and Deerfield Special Situations Fund, L.P., or, together with Deerfield, the Deerfield Lenders, whereby we expect, upon closing of this offering, to restructure our outstanding senior secured convertible notes issued in December 2019 and January 2020, or the Senior Secured Notes, held by the Deerfield Lenders in the aggregate principal amount of approximately \$48.8 million.
-We also have outstanding a senior secured convertible promissory note in the principal amount of approximately \$7.5 million, or the Deerfield Note, previously issued to Deerfield.
-The total outstanding principal and accrued interest under the Senior Secured Notes held by the Deerfield Lenders and the Deerfield Note was approximately \$56.8 million as of November 23, 2020.
-The negotiated terms contemplate that upon completion of this offering we would:
+In connection with this offering, we have agreed to restructure our outstanding senior secured convertible notes issued in December 2019 and January 2020, or the Senior Secured Notes, in the aggregate principal amount of approximately \$60.8 million and the senior secured convertible promissory note held by Deerfield Private Design Fund III, L.P., or Deerfield, in the principal amount of approximately \$7.5 million, or the Deerfield Note.
+The total outstanding principal and accrued interest under the Senior Secured Notes and the Deerfield Note was approximately \$69.3 million as of December 24, 2020.